Can leaders really effect change in data?

 What achievements are you most proud of since completing the course?

-Given that so many leaders have told us in the past that they fear (or even hate) data, we really hoped that our alumni would have developed more positive associations with data since increasing their knowledge.
+Given so many leaders have told us in the past that they fear (or even hate) data, we really hoped our alumni would develop more positive associations with data as a result of the course.

 When we asked about our leaders’ proudest achievements, we were excited to see that everyone had something to say, including yet more significant achievements: